 Privacy concerns around PII have increased over recent years.
-The need to address the obligations and to meet national and international laws, regulations and compliance standards are becoming ever more onerous and complex, especially where data needs to be shared between different jurisdictions.
-Individuals that use your services are becoming increasingly aware of the value of their data, the rights they have and are expecting appropriate use and transparency in the way organisations use this information.
+The need to address the obligations and to meet national and international laws, regulations, and compliance standards is becoming ever more onerous and complex, especially where data needs to be shared between different jurisdictions.
+Individuals who use your services are becoming increasingly aware of the value of their data, and the rights they have and are expecting appropriate use and transparency in the way organisations use this information.

 The incoming GDPR regulations in May 2018 will dramatically increase the requirement for privacy controls on organisations and ensure better management of personal data for citizens.

 Over the last eighteen months, KnowNow has been conducting ongoing market assessments and we see increasing demands on organisations around consent models, portability, access rights, deletion and portability of information, privacy policies & statements, opt-in and opt-out rights, as well as how, where and why data is stored.
 These trends are highlighted by the increased actions taken by regulatory bodies such as the Information Commissioners Office (ICO), individual and class action litigation against companies and public bodies.

 Failure to meet your data protection and privacy obligations could result in severe reputational damage, financial loss, operational outage and loss of new and existing commercial agreements and partnerships.

 Why should I consider KnowNow?

 In a recent survey, only 4% of respondents stated they were very knowledgeable about GDPR.
 Looking at the questions below is an indication of your organisation’s readiness for the GDPR implementation and existing privacy standards:

 Does your organisation have sufficient skills and support to comply?